 Given the flexibility, online therapy is a solution for teens that has suddenly become an unexpected necessity.
 Many online therapy programs offer a choice between video and audio forms of communication with either a therapist or a counselor.
 Also, scheduling at a time of convenience for teens proves to increase comfort.
 Done in their home or wherever they choose like an empty classroom after school, online therapy can often be more affordable than the majority of face-to-face sessions.

 Finding the Best Online Therapy Apps and Online Therapy Services

-When a parent faces the challenge of finding the best online therapy apps and services available, it makes sense to use proven, tried-and-true tools.
+When a parent faces the challenge of finding the best online therapy and rehab apps and services available, it makes sense to use proven, tried-and-true tools.
 For example, questions developed to find an in-person therapist can be adapted for online therapy for teens.